PAIDiPaidThis.com

 Why the price varies so much

-Diagnostic fees vary because a quick code read and a proper fault investigation are two different things.
-Plugging in to pull a stored code takes minutes and costs little, but tracing an intermittent electrical gremlin can take an hour of a technician's time, and that is charged accordingly.
-Dealers with brand-specific equipment often charge more than a general independent, though for common faults the read is much the same.
-Many garages treat the fee as a loss leader and refund it against the repair, so what you actually pay depends as much on the garage's policy as on the work involved.
+Diagnostic fees vary because a quick code read and a proper fault investigation are two different jobs wearing the same name.
+Plugging a reader in to pull a stored code takes minutes and costs little, but tracing an intermittent electrical fault, one that only shows up on a cold start or under load, can eat an hour or more of a technician's time, and that gets charged accordingly.
+Who owns the garage matters too.
+A franchised dealer running brand-specific diagnostic equipment tends to charge more than a family-run independent, even though for a common, well-documented fault the actual read is much the same either way; you're partly paying for the badge and the software licence, not just the labour.
+Independents that are part of a larger group or franchise chain often price closer to dealer rates than a genuinely standalone garage does.
+Region plays a part as well, since a garage's overheads, and therefore its labour rates, tend to track the local cost of doing business, so the same job can cost more in areas with higher rent and wages than in cheaper parts of the country.
+On top of all that, many garages treat the diagnostic fee as a loss leader and refund it against any repair they then carry out, so what you actually pay out of pocket depends as much on that garage's policy as on the work involved.

 How to pay less

-- Ask up front whether the diagnostics fee is refunded if you have the repair done there.
+• Ask up front whether the diagnostics fee is refunded if you have the repair done there and then.

-- Buy a cheap plug-in code reader if warning lights are a recurring event on an older car.
+• Buy a cheap plug-in code reader if warning lights are a recurring event on an older car, so you're not paying every time one flickers on.

-- Get a second opinion before agreeing to a big repair off the back of a single code.
+• Get a second opinion before agreeing to a big repair off the back of a single code, especially if the quote is well above what others on this page paid.

 Common questions